MySQL receiver

 AWS RDS

 1. On the AWS console, navigate to Aurora and RDS > Parameter groups > Edit parameter group.
-In your MySQL paramater group, change these values:
+In your MySQL or MariaDB parameter group, change these values:

 • performance_schema: 1